Jimmy and I had an animal rescue mini-drama at the allotment site today…

 Next Monday it’s going to be Pops’s funeral, which will be a sad and difficult day.
 G and I were discussing whether or not to bring the boy along but we’ve decided to try and arrange things so that we can leave him at home.
 He’s unlikely to understand what’s going on and the last thing that grieving people need is a small, confused child running about with no grasp of how to behave.
 We’ll have to bring the girl with us for feeding purposes but I’ll cross my fingers and hope that she sleeps through the service.

-James’s new school has organised an induction meeting for parents on the same day, but I’m hoping that they’ll offer a way for us to get the information separately, given the circumstances.
+The microbe’s new school has organised an induction meeting for parents on the same day, but I’m hoping that they’ll offer a way for us to get the information separately, given the circumstances.

 On a happier topic, I can’t believe my little microbe is going to be four in 6 days’ time!*